dhcav/ShortcutsForJamfPro/jamfAppSourcer/readme.md

 - As always, please provide feedback if you encounter any issues

 ## Release Notes
+### Version 1.2
+*Updated by Damian Cavanagh in January 2024*

+Included in this update:
+- Now retrieve Jamf App Installers titles list programmatically via API on run!
+  - No more manual maintenance of the list on my GitHub! 🥳
+  - Credit to Tyler Talaga ([@tyler-tee](https://github.com/tyler-tee)) for sharing [these (currently) undocumented Jamf App Installers endpoints at JNUC23](https://github.com/tyler-tee/JNUC-2023")
+  - Thanks to Daniel MacLaughlin ([daniel-maclaughlin](https://github.com/daniel-maclaughlin)) for putting me on to it and reminding me I didn't make it that far through my JNUC watchlist
+- Added support for new [shortcutVersioner](https://github.com/dhcav/ShortcutsForJamfPro/tree/main/shortcutVersioner) workflow
+  - If there's a new version, you'll be given a choice to install (with one click/tap!!!) or ignore and continue with your installed version
+- Added support for new [helperShortcutChecker](https://github.com/dhcav/ShortcutsForJamfPro/tree/main/helperShortcutChecker) workflow
+  - Currently only used for shortcutVersioner, but likely to be used heavily in future versions

 ### Version 1.1
 *Updated by Damian Cavanagh in August 2023*